-If you’re among the millions of small businesses that use a Managed IT Services Provider (IT MSP), congratulations.
+If you’re among the millions of small businesses that use a managed IT services provider (MSP), congratulations.
 You have more wisdom, vision and foresight than many of your competitors.
 It’s also likely that you’re reaping the myriad rewards of this trusted contracting arrangement, including lower costs, less downtime and greater network security.
 The question is, are you getting the full value that you’re paying for?
 Is the provider engaged, paying attention and delivering on contracted commitments?

-- You feel like a hostage.
-When a non-IT person has to interface with the IT Managed Services Provider, it can be difficult to determine whether you’re getting advice that’s sound, prudent and in your company’s best interest.
+When a non-IT person has to interface with the MSP, it can be difficult to determine whether you’re getting advice that’s sound, prudent and in your company’s best interest.
 When something arises that you don’t understand, you may feel intimidated or ill-equipped to question the provider’s recommendations or spending.
-So, instead of more communication there is less.
+So instead of more communication, there is less.
 And any sense of cooperation and collaboration between you quickly disappears, leaving you feeling angry, resentful or even trapped—hesitant to make a change because doing so seems stressful and overwhelming.

 The good news is that you are not

 stuck and that switching IT providers may be easier than you think.
 But the longer you put it off, the harder a change will be.
 If you’re feeling even the slightest twinge that things aren’t quite right in your MSP relationship and could probably be better, trust your instincts.
 Your success is at stake and there’s much more to gain than there is to lose.
 Reach out to us if you’d like to explore your options.